nerif-tafu/keyfree-companion/README.md

 - **Key Down/Up Control**: Individual key press and release control
 - **System Tray Support**: Minimize to system tray with right-click menu
 - **Startup Integration**: Option to start automatically with Windows
+- **Tray-Only Startup**: Option to start minimized to system tray only

 ## Installation